PaddlePaddle/PaddleDetection/configs/ppyolo/README.md

 ## Introduction

-[PP-YOLO](https://arxiv.org/abs/2007.12099) is a optimized model based on YOLOv3 in PaddleDetection，whose performance(mAP on COCO) and inference spped are better than [YOLOv4](https://arxiv.org/abs/2004.10934)，PaddlePaddle 2.0.0rc1(available on pip now) or [Daily Version](https://www.paddlepaddle.org.cn/documentation/docs/zh/develop/install/Tables.html#whl-release) is required to run this PP-YOLO。
+[PP-YOLO](https://arxiv.org/abs/2007.12099) is a optimized model based on YOLOv3 in PaddleDetection，whose performance(mAP on COCO) and inference speed are better than [YOLOv4](https://arxiv.org/abs/2004.10934)，PaddlePaddle 2.0.0rc1(available on pip now) or [Daily Version](https://www.paddlepaddle.org.cn/documentation/docs/zh/develop/install/Tables.html#whl-release) is required to run this PP-YOLO。

-PP-YOLO reached mmAP(IoU=0.5:0.95) as 45.9% on COCO test-dev2017 dataset, and inference speed of FP32 on single V100 is 72.9 FPS, inference speed of FP16 with TensorRT on single V100 is 155.6 FPS.
+PP-YOLO reached mAP(IoU=0.5:0.95) as 45.9% on COCO test-dev2017 dataset, and inference speed of FP32 on single V100 is 72.9 FPS, inference speed of FP16 with TensorRT on single V100 is 155.6 FPS.

 <div align="center">
   <img src="../../../docs/images/ppyolo_map_fps.png" width=500 />